-Sebi Also introduced colour codes – like BROWN for low risk mutual funds, YELLOW for medium risk mutual funds & BLUE for high risk mutual funds.
-Not sure why SEBI want to showcase funds as eatables RED for non-veg.
+SEBI also introduced colour codes – like BROWN for low-risk mutual funds, YELLOW for medium risk MF & BLUE for high-risk MF.
+Not sure why SEBI wants to showcase funds as eatables RED for non-veg.

 Risks of Mutual Funds

-MF risearch agencies have their own way to define risk.
+MF research agencies have their own way to define risk.

-Here is a list of some Mutual Funds and their risk rating by one research agency.
-They give the fund’s risk grade on the basis of fund’s risk of loss and downside volatility.
+Here is a list of some MF and their risk rating by one research agency.
+They give the fund’s risk grade on the basis of the fund’s risk of loss and downside volatility.
 Here ‘Low risk’ means that the fund has usually delivered more than how much a risk-free investment would have given.